 Q: Is there a difference between a hydraulic and an electric power steering system?

 A: Yes.
-Hydraulic power steering systems use a pump to send pressurized fluid to the hydraulic steering gear, where pressurized fluid assists the driver in moving the steering gear.
+Hydraulic power steering systems use a pump to send pressurized fluid to the hydraulic steering gear, where pressurized fluid assists the driver to move the steering gear.
 Electric power steering systems do not use fluid; instead, they use an electric motor and sensors to move the steering gear.

 Q: Can I tell if my vehicle uses an electric or a hydraulic power steering system?

 A: Yes.
 If there is a power steering pump mounted to your vehicle's engine, or your owner's manual calls for power steering fluid, then your vehicle uses a hydraulic power steering system.
 If your vehicle's engine does not have a power steering pump or your owner's manual indicates your vehicle does not require power steering fluid, then your vehicle uses an electric power steering system.

 Q: Are there signs that can indicate my vehicle needs an alignment?

 A: Yes.
 Uneven tire wear, vehicle pull, or an off center steering wheel may indicate that your vehicle requires an alignment.